WandiParis/EasyAdminPlusBundle/README.md

 ### About

-EasyAdminPlusBundle is a Symfony 4 wrapper for the amazing [EasyCorp/EasyAdminBundle](https://github.com/EasyCorp/EasyAdminBundle).
+EasyAdminPlusBundle is a Symfony 4 wrapper for the amazing [EasyCorp/EasyAdminBundle](https://github.com/EasyCorp/EasyAdminBundle) which includes some extra features.

-It includes some extra features such as:
+### Features

 - [x] User management to restrict access to the admin area.
 - [x] Provide a generator to guess the default [EasyAdmin](https://symfony.com/doc/current/bundles/EasyAdminBundle/book/configuration-reference.html) configuration based on Doctrine Types', Annotations' & Asserts' reflection + support popular 3rd party bundles.
 - [x] Add an action to manage translations files.